torvalds/linux/Documentation/networking/arcnet.rst

-The people on linux-net@vger.kernel.org (now defunct, replaced by netdev@vger.kernel.org) have also been known to be very helpful, especially when we're talking about ALPHA Linux kernels that may or may not work right in the first place.
+The people on linux-net@vger.kernel.org (now defunct, replaced by netdev@vger.kernel.org) have also been known to be very helpful, especially when we're talking about ALPHA GNU/Linux kernels that may or may not work right in the first place.